 Time Frame: Ongoing.
-The Program will be developed by September 2022, with marketing materials developed by December 2022
+The Program will be developed by September 2022, with marketing materials developed by December 2022.
+Incentives will be considered as part of annual outreach with developers.

 Program AH-1.2.4 Extremely Low-Income Housing.
 The City will encourage and support the development of housing affordable to extremely low-income households, including the development of Single-Room Occupancy (SRO), one-bedroom units, and supportive housing.
 The City will actively work with housing developers, non-profit agencies, the County's Community Action Department and the Dos Rios Continuum of Care to evaluate and participate in funding opportunities wherever possible.
 The City will develop a program to provide incentives such priority processing, modified development standards, and granting of other concessions for projects that include units for extremely low-income households."